DynaFix: Iterative Automated Program Repair Driven by Execution-Level Dynamic Information: Related Work

-In terms of leveraging execution-level dynamic information, \emph{TraceFixer}~\cite{bouzenia2023tracefixer} enhances APR by incorporating local variable values and expected program states during CodeT5 fine-tuning, while \emph{Towards Effectively Leveraging Execution Traces}~\cite{haque2025towards} systematically analyzes the potential of execution traces in APR and demonstrates their value for explaining failing test behaviors.
-Unlike these works, \ModelName{} not only captures more fine-grained execution-level dynamic information but also deeply integrates it into the LLM-based iterative repair process.
-This allows \ModelName{} to more closely simulate human-like debugging, enabling a more effective use of execution-level information.
+Several recent studies have begun to explore the use of execution-level dynamic information for APR. \emph{TraceFixer}~\cite{bouzenia2023tracefixer} incorporates local variable values and expected execution states during CodeT5 fine-tuning to enhance repair accuracy. \emph{Towards Effectively Leveraging Execution Traces}~\cite{haque2025towards} systematically analyzes the role of execution traces in APR and demonstrates their utility for explaining failing test behaviors.
+Similarly, \emph{LDB}~\cite{zhong2024debug} partitions programs into basic blocks, tracks intermediate variable values, and employs LLMs for step-by-step verification of program states.

+In contrast to these approaches, \ModelName{} captures finer-grained execution-level dynamic information and tightly integrates it into an iterative LLM-driven repair workflow.
+Rather than treating dynamic traces as auxiliary features or post-hoc explanations, \ModelName{} embeds execution-level feedback directly into the repair loop, enabling the LLM to reason about concrete runtime states, exception triggers, and execution contexts.
+This deeper fusion allows \ModelName{} to generate patches based on a more faithful understanding of program behavior, thereby leveraging dynamic information more effectively for automated program repair.